 Are you interested in becoming a Standardized Patient?

 We are always adding SPs from different age groups and backgrounds.
-Just complete and submit the application form found here.
+Just complete and submit the online application form found here.

 After we receive your application, we’ll contact you and invite you to an orientation session.
 These are held every few months and give you an opportunity to learn more about us, and about the role of a Standardized Patient.
 The orientation session runs about two hours and includes information about how we select SPs for roles, how training works, how often you can expect to work and the types of roles typically performed by SPs.